CMHAAorg/cmhaa-website/site/content/_index.md

     title: Who we are
     leadtext: We are a business-led, expert-guided member organisation dedicated to transforming workplaces into mentally healthy environments for our people.
+    content: >-
-    content: Why?
+      Why?
 Because when it comes to mental health in the workplace, we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.

       We also know that when businesses pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.
-More text.
     image: img/banner-image.jpg
   - type: spotlight_image_content
     image: img/ourvision.jpg